arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 Another example is the [ArduinoCore-mbed](https://github.com/arduino/ArduinoCore-mbed) package, which includes over 40 libraries, designed for specific board features, such as:

-- **PDM** - used for sampling Audio from microphones onboard the Nano BLE Sense and Nano RP2040 Connect boards.
+- **PDM** - used for sampling audio from onboard microphones on the Nano BLE Sense and Nano RP2040 Connect boards.
 - **Ethernet** - for using the Ethernet functionalities of the Portenta Vision Shield.
 - **GSM** - to access GSM functionalities on the Portenta Cat.
 M1/NB IoT GNSS Shield.